gittyeric/one-page-app-web-crawler/README.md

 ##Setup

-1. You'll need to have (Python 3)["https://www.python.org/downloads/"] installed on your system.
+1. You'll need to have [Python 3]("https://www.python.org/downloads/") installed on your system.

 2. Now either download this project or clone with git:

   git clone xxx

 3. Last step!
-Download the Selenium (web driver for chrome)["https://sites.google.com/a/chromium.org/chromedriver/downloads"] (you can use Firefox too but you'll have to change the code a bit).
+Download the Selenium [web driver for chrome]("https://sites.google.com/a/chromium.org/chromedriver/downloads") (you can use Firefox too but you'll have to change the code a bit).
 This will allow you to control your browser with Python code.

 4. Drop the downloaded web driver file into the root of this project.